hoangduytranuk/blender_manual/blender_docs/manual/compositing/types/matte/box_mask.rst

 X, Y
    Position of the center of the box as a fraction of the total width or height.
-   (0.5, 0.5 creates a centered box; 0.0, 0.0 creates a box in the lower left).
+   (0.5, 0.5 creates a centered box; 0.0, 0.0 creates a box in the lower left.)
 Width
    Width of the box as a fraction of the total image width.
 Height